 The Lactose (lac) Operon

 - CAP site.
-The CAP site is a DNA sequence that serves as the binding site for an activator protein called the catabolite activator protein (CAP).
+The CAP site is a DNA sequence that serves as the binding site for the catabolite activator protein (CAP).

 - lac promoter (lacP).
 The lacP DNA sequence contains the -35 sequence, the -10 sequence, and the +1 site. lacP determines where transcription of the lac operon will begin, serving as the binding site for the sigma (σ) factor protein.
 Recall that sigma (σ) factor targets the RNA polymerase core enzyme to the +1 site.